yingliu1206/Fraud-detection-In-Health-Care/README.md

 ## Future Work:
 * Exploring better data resources for claims would be valuable for future work.
 Identifying and incorporating additional data sources could enhance the accuracy and effectiveness of fraud detection models.
 * Make script in a pipeline format
+* Pull top 5 diagnosis code and procedure code and utilize doc_vector to transform features.

 ## Technical Takeaways
 ### Outliers: